dell/csm-docs/content/docs/deployment/csmoperator/drivers/powermax.md

    echo -n "mychapsecret" | base64

    ```
-   If replication feature is enabled, ensure the secret includes all the PowerMax arrays involved in replication.

    Run the `kubectl create -f powermax-creds.yaml` command to create the secret.
 3. Create a configmap using sample [here](https://github.com/dell/csm-operator/tree/master/samples/csireverseproxy).
 Fill in the appropriate values for driver configuration.
    Example: config.yaml